search

 Trading that exploits server downtime or latency issues

 Exness prohibits trading that intentionally exploits server downtime or price delays.
-Such trading is prohibited not only by Exness but by virtually all overseas FX brokers.Server outages and price delays often occur when there is a sudden surge in trader orders, causing discrepancies between the latest prices and the displayed prices.
+Such trading is prohibited not only by Exness but by virtually all international FX brokers.Server outages and price delays often occur when there is a sudden surge in trader orders, causing discrepancies between the latest prices and the displayed prices.
 Therefore, during times when the market is prone to sharp fluctuations—such as during economic indicator releases or statements by key figures—trading by exploiting these discrepancies offers a high probability of profit.

 ポイント